Discretized Gradient Flow for Manifold Learning in the Space of Embeddings: A Condition for Normal Gradient Vector Fields

 Similarly, we can replace the non-diffeomorphism invariant regularization term $\Vert\phi\Vert_s$, which is computed in a choice of local coordinates, by e.g. $P_2'(\phi) = {\rm vol}(\phi(M))$, which measures a combination of the first derivatives of $\phi = (\phi^1,\ldots,\phi^N)$, or by\\ $ P_2'(\phi)=\int_M \left[\sum_{j=1}^N (({\rm Id} + \Delta)^s\phi^j)\cdot\phi^j\right]^{1/2} \dvol_M$, which is equivalent to the $s$-Sobolev norm by the basic elliptic estimate.
 As a simple example, for $\calE = {\rm Emb}(S^2, \R^3)$, $P_1'(\phi) = d^2(\phi(S^2),\vec 0)$, $P_2' = {\rm vol}(\phi(S^2))$, and for the standard unit sphere as the initial embedding $\phi_0(S^2)$, gradient flow for $P' = P'_1+P'_2$ shrinks the unit sphere to the origin in infinite time.

-In this section, we prove that such penalty functions have special gradients, and apply this result to $\calE$.
+In this section, we prove that such penalty functions have gradients that are pointwise normal vector fields to $M$, and apply this result to $\calE$.
 We first review a known result about the gradient function on a finite dimensional manifold with a group action.
-Recall that for a $C^1$ function $P:N\to \R$ on an oriented Riemannian manifold $(N,h)$, the gradient vector field $\nabla P$ is characterized by
+Recall that for a $C^1$ function $P:Z\to \R$ on an oriented Riemannian manifold $(Z,h)$, the gradient vector field $\nabla P$ is characterized by

-for all $m\in N, v\in T_mN.$ Here $dP_m:T_mN \to \R$, the differential of $P$ at $m$, is independent of the Riemannian metric.
+for all $m\in Z, v\in T_mZ.$ Here $dP_m:T_mZ \to \R$, the differential of $P$ at $m$, is independent of the Riemannian metric.

-\begin{lem} Let $G$ be a connected Lie group acting via isometries on a Riemannian manifold $N$.
-A function $P:N\to \R$ is $G$-invariant ($P(g\cdot m) = P(m)$ for all $m\in N, g\in G$) iff $\nabla P_m$ is perpendicular to the orbit $\mathcal O_m = \{g\cdot m:g\in G\}$ for all $m\in N.$ \end{lem}
+\begin{lem} Let $G$ be a connected Lie group acting via isometries on a Riemannian manifold $Z$.
+A function $P:Z\to \R$ is $G$-invariant ($P(g\cdot m) = P(m)$ for all $m\in Z, g\in G$) iff $\nabla P_m$ is perpendicular to the orbit $\mathcal O_m = \{g\cdot m:g\in G\}$ for all $m\in Z.$ \end{lem}

 Strictly speaking, we mean $\nabla P(m) \perp_{h(m)} T_m\mathcal O_m.$

 \begin{proof} If $P$ is $G$-invariant, then $\mathcal O_m$ is contained in a level set of $P$.
 The gradient is always perpendicular to a level set: for $X\in T_m\mathcal O$, take a curve $\gamma(t)\in \mathcal O_m$ with $\dot\gamma(0) = X$, and compute